Build & Install

 • Sphinx

 Sphinx is only required to build the web-based documentation.
-We are currently using Sphinx 5.0.2.
-We also require the Sphinx RTD Theme (using version 1.0.0).
-These can be installed on most Linux systems using pip.
+We also require the Sphinx RTD Theme.
+CI: 6.2.1

 • Python